roman012285/cpp_course/README.md

 for test run  `./build.py -dir exercise3 -test <test_file> -run`
 - assignment4 - Encryption and decryption.
 - assignment5 - Draw figures.
-- assignment6 - Exceptions and debug.
+- assignment6 - Exceptions and debug. (assignment part2 may have some errors, maybe(not sure) because of the environment itself).